Women's football in Nigeria

 Women's football in Nigeria has been increasing in popularity for many years.
-The Nigerian Women's Championship is funded by the government to improve the Nigeria women's national football team.
+The Nigerian Women Football League is funded by the government to improve the Nigeria women's national football team.
 Many females in Nigeria face prejudice for playing the sport.

+The national team is the most successful women's football team in Nigeria and Africa, having won a total of 10 Women's Africa Cup of Nations title.
+They have produced players like Mercy Akide, Perpetua Nkwocha, Asisat Oshoala and Rasheedat Ajibade.

 History

 The first known mention of women's football in Nigeria is 1937 "Subsequent reports immediately following 1937 involved women playing football but those games were for amusement.
 These were known as novelty games involving young ladies playing against middle aged men that were not considered athletically fit."
 The first reported game of two women teams against each other was 1944 Warri Ladies and Onitsha Ladies.
 At 1950 the British colonists threatened the national football association to forbid women's football.
 After becoming political independent numerous Nigerian cities hosted women's football teams by 1960.
 Multiple efforts were made in the 1960s to start women's football clubs in South Africa, but they proved fleeting.
 The 1970s saw some growth, with new women's leagues in Nigeria and an expansion of women's football into Western African countries, including Senegal.
-In 1978 Christopher Akintunde Abisuga created a club called the sugar babes.
+In 1978 Christopher Akintunde Abisuga created a club called Sugar Babes.
 This club was an all-female club and one of the first all-women teams.
 This team had much support through sponsorships and inspired players however they only lasted a few years.
 One local club in Dakar played a match against an Italian club in 1974; five years later, an early match between African nations was played by the Dakar side and a team from Guinea.